 Tuareg tribe tsabit earrings

 The nomadic Tuareg are often called 'the blue people' due to their use of indigo cloth which can leave a blue hue on their skin.
-Known for being fierce warriors, this is one tribe you wouldn't want to mess with!
+Known for being fierce warriors and expert desert survivors, this is one tribe you wouldn't want to mess with!

 Women's earrings from the nomadic Tuareg tribe of North Africa, called tsabit.

 Because all of these are over $150/pair, there is no retail mark-up on them;

 thus anyone is welcome to order them at these prices.